zyedidia/micro/runtime/help/options.md

     default value: `false`

 * `keymenu`: display the nano-style key menu at the bottom of the screen.
-Note that ToggleKeyMenu is bound to `Alt-g` by default and this is displayed in the statusline.
+Note that ToggleKeyMenu is bound to `Alt-g` (Option-g on Mac) by default and this is displayed in the statusline.
 To disable the key binding, bind `Alt-g` to `None`.

     default value: `false`